B&B Friday: Missing More Than Music

 Tim Archer

-3. Joe Palmer says:
+3. Joe Palmer

 Tim I am curious since you say you don’t hold to any of these views, why you are in an acapella worship fellowship?
 I am not trying to get into a debate just curious about your beliefs.

-4. Tim Archer says:
+4. Tim Archer Post author

 Well, starting from the bottom, I totally reject views #4 and #5.
 Especially the last one.
 I’ll confess to not being enough of a Greek scholar to have much of an opinion on #3, which means I can’t teach it as being true.
 I think it’s a mistake to view #2 as referring to public worship.
 It’s hard to be sure about #1, although I think that historical evidence strongly suggests that the early church did not use instruments.
 (Corbitt didn’t have much to say about the evidence from the synagogues of the day, which I think greatly affected the organization of early Christian worship)